 To avoid an inaccurate performance results due to the unbalanced dataset we used a 10-fold cross-validation (CV) approach.
 In this case the dataset is split randomly into 10 equal folds.
-We used 9 folds for the training process and remaining one for the testing process.
-This means that an 90% of dataset used for training an 10% is used for testing in each processing round of the 10 folds.
+We used 9 folds for the training process and the remaining one for the testing process.
+This means that a 90% of the dataset is used for training and 10% is used for testing in each processing round of the 10 folds.